-Training your brain using neurofeedbackJanuary 21st, 2014 in Neuroscience /
+Training your brain using neurofeedbackJanuary 21, 2014 in Medicine & Health / Neuroscience

 A new brain-imaging technique enables people to 'watch' their own brain activity in real time and to control or adjust function in pre-determined brain regions.
 The study from the Montreal Neurological Institute and Hospital – The Neuro, McGill University and the McGill University Health Centre, published in NeuroImage, is the first to demonstrate that magnetoencephalography (MEG) can be used as a potential therapeutic tool to control and train specific targeted brain regions.
 This advanced brain-imaging technology has important clinical applications for numerous neurological and neuropsychiatric conditions.